RiceDope/rambling-jesters/README.md

 ## adding-gui

 This branch is dedicated to the development of a javafx application to run the project.
-Currently here is the compile steps for progress:
+The current main release can be found on RELEASE_OFFICIAL but all development will occur here.
+Currently here are the compile steps for progress:

 1. Make sure you have javafx SDK TODO: ADD LINK
 2. Make sure you have maven and java 24.0.1 installed